-Having established a possible explanation for the decay of the precursors of the MCS in the previous section, we now analyze the further evolution of the system into a MCS using the reference simulation (Fig. 11).
-To the east of the system, the model simulates an east-west oriented region of high low-level equivalent potential temperature in the north-central part of Germany, which corresponds to CAPE values between 3000-4000 J kg $^{-1}$.
+Having established a possible explanation for the decay of the precursors of the MCS in the previous section, we now analyze the further evolution of the system into an MCS using the reference simulation (Fig. 11).
+To the east of the system, the model simulates an east-west-oriented region of high low-level equivalent potential temperature in the northern central part of Germany, which corresponds to CAPE values of between 3000 and $4000 \,\mathrm{J \, kg^{-1}}$ .
 This CAPE-rich air is advected with easterly winds towards the convective system over the Netherlands.
-Colliding with the cell's outflow, a strong low-level mass and moisture convergence occurs, which fosters the evolution into a MCS.
-As already discussed in section 4.4, the 0-6 km deep layer shear shows suitable conditions for highly-organized convection (27-30 m s $^{-1}$).
-The maximum rain intensities reach locally up to $22 \, \text{mm} (30 \, \text{min})^{-1}$ with a weakly defined bow-like structure of precipitation, typical of storms with an intense rear-inflow jet.
+Colliding with the cell's outflow, a strong low-level mass and moisture convergence occurs, which fosters the evolution into an MCS.
+As already discussed in Sect.
+4.4, the 0-6 km deep-layer shear shows suitable conditions for highly organized convection $(27-30 \,\mathrm{m \, s^{-1}})$ .
+The maximum rain intensities reach up to $22 \text{ mm} (30 \text{ min})^{-1}$ locally with a weakly defined bow-like structure of precipitation, typical of storms with an intense rear-inflow jet.
 In the wake of the MCS, CAPE is almost entirely consumed.
-From 23:00 UTC onwards, the MCS is decaying while further traveling towards Poland (not shown).
+From 23:00 UTC onwards, the MCS decays while further traveling towards Poland (not shown).